Why We Invested in Cambridge Blockchain

 In a number of countries, central banks and financial institutions are coming together to create new technology platforms for Know Your Customer (KYC) data.
 When identity data are shared across institutions, both financial providers and consumers benefit.
 People don’t need to provide the same information over and over again, sometimes within the same institution, and banks don’t need to spend money and time requesting and entering the same data for different purposes.

-These KYC utilities, in places like Singapore, Abhu Dhabi, and Ireland, are meant to do a number of things: (1) reduce the cost of KYC requirements faced by financial providers and consumers, which continues to be a barrier to use financial services especially for people with limited financial histories; and (2) make it easier to fight financial crime, which is more effectively done when institutions share data.
+These KYC utilities in the works from Singapore to Abhu Dhabi to Ireland, are meant to do a number of things: (1) reduce the cost of KYC faced by financial providers and consumers, which continues to be a barrier to use financial services especially for people with limited financial histories; and (2) make it easier to fight financial crime, which is more effectively done when institutions share data.

 We believe Cambridge Blockchain can play a big part in helping markets overcome those struggles.
-This is why Omidyar Network and Flourish joined PayPal, Honchai Capital Management, Future Perfect Ventures, and others in a Series A extension investment round in Cambridge Blockchain, which totaled $10.5 million.
+This is why Flourish and Omidyar Network joined PayPal, Honchai Capital Management, Future Perfect Ventures and others in a Series A extension investment round in Cambridge Blockchain, which totaled $10.5 million.

 Here are the main reasons why we like Cambridge Blockchain’s solution: